orkes-io/docs/docs/developer-guides/workflow-cdc/sqs-integration.md

-# Integrating Orkes Conductor with SQS
+# Event Streaming with Orkes Conductor & SQS Queues

 This developer guide includes the steps to integrate Orkes Conductor with Amazon SQS (Simple Queue Service).
 The integration involves updating the access policy for the SQS queue & creating a workflow in Orkes Conductor for receiving events from the SQS messaging system.